iDiffusion/Adventure-Bot/README.md

   }
 ````

+The bot will work with an unfinished story, but will not continue if it takes a path that is unfinished.
 If you have any questions please feel free to ask.